Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Simulation Study

-Highly comparable patterns are observed under a skew-normal effect distribution, with only minimal declines in coverage for the three well-performing methods (Figure~S2).
-As recommended by \citet{matrai_archive}, we also present the distributions of coverage probabilities in Figures~S3 to~S9.
-The three well-performing intervals show highly similar coverage distributions across methods and effect distributions.
-In contrast, coverage probability distributions for the HTS prediction interval often exhibit a bimodal shape under scenarios with Higgins' $I^2$ of 30\% and 60\%, with one mode near the nominal level and another around 0.5.
-Similar patterns are observed for the PCD-fixed prediction interval, which typically shows an even wider spread in these scenarios.
+Results under skew-normal effects are highly comparable, with only minor declines in coverage for these three well-performing methods (Web Figure~\ref{fig:picoversn}).
+Coverage distributions (Web Figures~\ref{fig:coverdist_nor0}-- \ref{fig:coverdist_sn90}) also align closely across methods and effect distributions for these approaches.
+In contrast, HTS often exhibits bimodal coverage distributions under $\iota^2$ of 30\% and 60\%, with modes near the nominal level and around 0.5.
+Similar but more dispersed patterns are observed for the PCD-fixed interval.